BlockchainBrain/docs/masternodes/masternodes_scripted/scripted-coldwallet.rst

 2. Send **EXACTLY 20000 RUPX** coins to the MN1 address.
 Double check you've got the correct address before transferring the funds.

+	* After sending, you can verify the balance in the Transactions tab.
+This can take **a few minutes** to be confirmed by the network.

 .. warning::	If you are sending from an exchange, make sure you account for the withdrawal fee so that you get EXACTLY EXACTLY EXACTLY 20000 RUPX in the new wallet address.
 This is a common error that will cause the next step to not give you the transaction id that is needed.
 For example, to withdraw from `Stocks.Exchange` the correct ammount for a MasterNode, you need to specify the ammount of **20000.001** to account for the fee.

 Output your MN TXhash and Outputidx and update the MasterNode configuration file